nodejs/node-addon-api/README.md

 ```
 node ./node_modules/node-api/tools/conversion.js ./
 ```
-  4. This script is to make the migration easier and it is possible to miss out some conversion.
-So next step is trying to build your module and fix what the script is missing.
+  4. This script converts as much of your code to using the node-api wrapper as possible, however, the conversion will likely be incomplete.
+Once converted, the next step is trying to build your module and fixing the parts that the script could not convert for you.

 <a name="collaborators"></a>